Meifeng1510/LuauDocs/LuauGarbageCollectionQuizPart2.md

 4. What is **GC pacer** algorithm and their function?

 5. What is the significance of using a **coloring scheme** in garbage collection?
-List all the colors used and their function.

 ---